jmquigley/gadgets/README.md

 ### [Triangle](docs/lib/triangle/Triangle.md)
 Uses SVG to draw a triangle within the container.

+### Voting
+TODO: Create a Voting control (up/down arrows to affect vote count like Reddit)

 ### [Wrapper](docs/lib/shared/wrapper.md)
 Each component uses the Wrapper component to catch potential errors within the control.
 These are [error boundaries](https://reactjs.org/docs/error-boundaries.html) that are new to React 16.
 It also wraps the [ThemeProvider](https://www.styled-components.com/docs/api#themeprovider) used by the [styled-components](https://reactjs.org/docs/error-boundaries.html).